mouseless/learn-nuxt/migrations.md

 configurations in `runtimeConfig` or routes that you want to be generated.

 Remember to sort the config in name order after the migration.

+> :information_source:
+>
+> Don't forget to review the remaining config from the old project when you
+> migrate.
+Since the config from the `.env` file is renamed, your config such
+> as `app.baseUrl` may be corrupted etc.